Yozdude/nodejs_base/README.md

 Known Issues
 ------------

-- [BrowserSync][] is slow to reload in my development environment (takes over a minute).
-Refreshing the page manually is much quicker (but I know, defats some of the purpose of BrowserSync).
+- [BrowserSync][] is sometimes slow to reload in my development environment (taking over a minute).
+However, refreshing the page manually results in a regular near-instant reload.
+- HTML minification has been disabled due to issues it caused with the templating engine.

 Tech Stack
 ------------